-In the film, the comically top-heavy Mr. Incredible is depicted as a man rejuvenated by exercise who regains his zest for life after a mysterious benefactor enables him to partake in heroics following years of quiet retirement.
+In the film, the comically top-heavy Parr is depicted as a man who regains his zest for life after a mysterious benefactor enables him to once again partake in heroics following years of quiet retirement.
 As a result of his newfound commitment to physical prowess, Parr’s home life improves dramatically as well.

 Although relatively brief, the Incredibles’ montage more than highlights all the best parts of physical activity.
 Parr reignites his strength by going through strongman-inspired outdoor workouts.
 He pushes a freight train down the tracks, bench presses a train car, and hooks industrial storage containers up to some chains to blast his chest with flyes under the setting sun.